ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 This helped give us an, and potential users, an overview over what has changed between releases.

 In addition to this, Release Please also automatically computes the next version number based on the ```feat```, ```fix```, and ```feat!``` tags from conventional commit.
-This was nice, as we didn't have to consider what our next release number should be.
+This was nice, as we did not have to consider what our next release number should be.

 One issue we faced with this was we ended up with a rather high major version (5.x.y).
 The reason for this was our failure to consider what was actually a breaking change.